RouhanifardLab/PanHumanIVT/README.md

 6. unique_gene_count.ipynb - Subsampling experiment to determine the number of genes in each of our cell lines from up to 1,000,000 reads.

-Software & Hardware Dependencies: samtools 1.16.1 (using htslib 1.16)
+##Software & Hardware Dependencies:
+samtools 1.16.1 (using htslib 1.16)
 python 3
 R 4.11
 Jupyterlab 3.4.4

+##Installation
-Installation: All analysis can be run directly from provided scripts, no installation required.
+All analysis can be run directly from provided scripts, no installation beyond dependencies required.

+##Demo
-Demo: To run code, please download repository found in the Dropbox URL above and execute scripts and / or notebooks
+To run code, please download repository found in the Dropbox URL above and execute scripts and / or notebooks

+##Expected Output
-Expect Output: Data analysis, figures, identified variant tsv files, and bed files for identified variants
+Data analysis figures, identified variant tsv files, and bed files for identified variants